kartikluke/invoicefalcon.com/faq.md

 ### Can I manually print or send the invoice for an order?
 Yes, you can.

-Click the “Orders” tab in the Invoice Falcon navigation bar.
+Click the “Orders” tab in the Invoice Printer Pro navigation bar.
 From here, you can select the order you wish to send/print the invoice for.
 You can also search for the order with the search bar provided above the list of orders.

 Once you’ve identified the order, hover your mouse over it to see the print and send actions.
 Or you can click on the order to view the invoice and then print or send it.
 <br/>
 <br/>
 <br/>
 ### How can I print or send invoices in bulk?
-To print or send invoices in bulk, select at least two or more orders from the ‘Orders’ tab in Invoice Falcon.
+To print or send invoices in bulk, select at least two or more orders from the ‘Orders’ tab in Invoice Printer Pro.
 Next, you’ll see two actions above the list, one titled “Print Invoices” and the other “Send Invoices”.

 Clicking on these buttons will print all the invoices and send it to the customers in bulk respectively.
 <br/>
 <br/>
 <br/>
 ### Can I print or send the invoice directly from my Orders page on Shopify dashboard?
 Absolutely!
 Select the order you wish to print or send the invoice for.
-Then click “More Actions” under the order number and select “Print or Send with Invoice Falcon”.
+Then click “More Actions” under the order number and select “Print or Send with Invoice Printer Pro”.
 This will redirect you to our app and you’ll be able to print or send the invoice for the order from there.
 <br/>
 <br/>
 <br/>